cossacklabs/product-docs/acra/acra-in-depth/architecture/key-storage-and-kms/key-storage.md

 ## Architectural considerations

-If you already use Redis for some purposes, it is not recommended to use it for key storage too.
+If you already use Redis for some purposes, it is not recommended using it for key storage too.
 Instead, hosting new instance on a separate machine will provide better security guarantees.

 Key storage should be fast ~~and furious~~ and scalable for better throughput.